1123Alessandro/Las-Notas/Reviewers/ETHICS.md

 The study of reasoning ;; Logic

+How we define "real".
 Beyond the physical (Time, soul, meaning of life and reality) ;; Metaphysics

-How outght we to live?
+How ought we to live?
 What is good?
 Why be moral? ;; Ethics

 # Branches of Ethics

-Understanding of right and wrong, a probe into concepts in ethics ;; Meta-ethics
+Understanding of right and wrong, a probe into concepts in ethics, includes questions on moral semantics ;; Meta-ethics

-a survey of ethical traditions and theories; (moral philosophy) a systematic effort to understand moral concepts and justify moral principles and  theories. ;; Normative or prescriptive ethics
+a survey of ethical traditions and theories; (moral philosophy) a systematic effort to understand moral concepts and justify moral principles and theories.
+Discusses the previously established theories in ethics ;; Normative or prescriptive ethics

 a survey of moral problems and issues across disciplines ;; Applied or value ethics

 a close comparison of observation of different moral systems, actual beliefs, customs, and principals ;; Descriptive ethics

+# Domains of ethical assessment

 The right (obligatory, optional) and wrong ;; action